-Sparked by the Métis Nation of Alberta’s (MNA) recent framework agreements signed with both Canada and the Province of Alberta, allowing for formal negotiations towards government-to-government, nation-to-nation relationships, the MNA launched its engagement on self-government with citizens at the Youth and Seniors Symposium in Edmonton on January 20, 2018.
+After the Métis Nation of Alberta signed framework agreements with both Canada and the province of Alberta in 2017, allowing for formal negotiations towards government-to-government, nation-to-nation relationships, the MNA launched its engagement on self-government with citizens at the Youth and Seniors Symposium in Edmonton on January 20, 2018.

 The purpose of the engagement events was to receive input from citizens about key values and principles related to self-government.
 Because the new constitution must be developed and ratified by citizens, this input will guide the drafting of a constitution.